KILTprotocol/portablegabi-tutorial/src/1_getting_started.md

 This tutorial will show you how to use the portablegabi library.
 It will take you approx. 30 minutes to work through.
-Before you can dive in and try out our tutorial, you need to set up your environment.
+Before you dive in and try out the tutorial, you need to set up your environment.

 To get started you need to have the following dependencies installed: